 For long pieces that actually do turn a corner or run into a wall, returns are not necessary.
-But, trim carpenters often encounter situations where a piece of trim cannot run into or “jump over” a certain area (like in the picture above, where a stone facade interrupts the crown moulding.)
+But, trim carpenters often encounter situations where a piece of trim cannot run into or “jump over” a certain areas.
+(Like in the picture above, where a stone facade interrupts the crown moulding.)

-In these areas, carpenters will cut the end of the longer piece at a 45 degree angle, and then cut a tiny piece at an opposite 45 degree angle.
-When these two pieces are glued and pinned together, they create an outside corner of their own.
+In these areas, carpenters cut the end of the longer piece at a 45 degree angle.
+After that, they cut a tiny piece at an opposite 45 degree angle.
+Finally, they glue and pin the two pieces together, so they create an finished outside corner of their own.

-This effect is very visually pleasing, and adds an appearance of completion to the trim in a room.
+This effect is very visually pleasing.
+Returns add an appearance of completion to the trim in a room.
 For trim as large and protrusive as crown moulding, returns are absolutely necessary to create a finished look.

 However, it is also laborious and time-consuming to cut and install returns.
-So, for smaller pieces of trim (such as the chair rail below), carpenters will sometimes take a shortcut and simply put a “back miter” on the piece.
+So, for smaller pieces of trim, carpenters sometimes take a shortcut and simply “back miter” on the piece.

 2. Scarf Joints

 Scarf joints are a way of bringing two pieces of trim together so that they look like one long, continuous piece.
-On sections of wall longer than 12′ or 16′, scarf joints will be utterly necessary because lumber does not come in pieces beyond these lengths.
+On sections of wall longer than 12′ or 16′, scarf joints are utterly necessary.
+Why?
+Because lumber does not come in pieces beyond these lengths.

 In order to create a decent scarf joint, the two conjoining pieces should receive miter cuts in the same direction.
 This allows the pieces to “overlay” one another seamlessly when pushed together (pictured below).

 Though relatively simple in concept, a smooth scarf joint can be hard to achieve.
-Bulges in the wall or ceiling, or twists in the trim lumber, can interfere with the joint, causing the two pieces to pry away from one another.
+You often see bulges in the wall or ceiling, or twists in the trim lumber.
+These conditions can interfere with the joint, causing the two pieces to pry away from one another.

-For this reason, good trim carpenters will often make sure that a scarf joint “breaks on a stud” — meaning that the joint occurs directly over the position of a stud in the wall.
+For this reason, good trim carpenters will often make sure that a scarf joint “breaks on a stud”.
+This means that the joint occurs directly over the position of a stud in the wall.

-This allows the carpenters to drive a nail through the joint and into framing lumber behind it, firmly trapping the two pieces in place.
-Carpenters will also take the extra measure of glueing the end grain of the two pieces to further ensure that they don’t split or move as the house lumber expands and shrinks throughout the year.
+This allows the carpenters to drive a nail through the joint and into framing lumber behind it.
+That way, they firmly trap the two pieces in place.
+Careful carpenters take the extra measure of glueing the end grain of the two pieces where they overlap.
+This further ensures that the joint doesn’t split or move as the house lumber expands and shrinks throughout the year.

 Basically, the rule of thumb with scarf joints is that if you see more than just the faintest trace of a seam, the joint could have been cut or fastened a little bit better.